Written by Craig Fearn

 11. Page Speed: Does It Load Fast?

 Use PageSpeed Insights to check.
 Target above 50 on mobile at minimum, above 80 ideally.
-Common fixes: compress images, enable caching, minimise JavaScript.
+Common fixes include compressing images, enabling caching, and minimising JavaScript.
 Speed matters more on mobile where connections vary.

 12. Mobile Experience: Does It Work on Phones?

 Test on actual devices, not just browser resizing.
 Text should be readable without zooming.
 Buttons should be tappable with thumbs.
 Forms should be easy to complete.
-Content shouldn't require horizontal scrolling.
+Content should never require horizontal scrolling.
+Our guide to website design and SEO covers mobile optimisation in detail.

 13. Schema Markup: Have You Added Structured Data?

-Schema helps Google understand your content and can enable rich results in search.
+Schema helps Google understand your content and can enable rich results in search, such as star ratings, FAQ dropdowns, and business information panels that increase your click-through rate.

 Local businesses should add LocalBusiness schema.
 Articles can use Article schema.
 Products get Product schema with reviews and pricing.
 Use Google's Rich Results Test to validate your markup.